gmarkall/nbep-7/README.md

   external memory management library to inform it that the memory is no longer required, and that it could potentially be freed (though the EMM is not required to free it immediately).
-- `owner`: (FIXME: find a way to describe this and what it is used for).
+- `owner`: The owner is sometimes set by Numba's internal